yunchang75/Scheduler/README.md

 Workflows are read from those files by `Definitions.WorkflowReader.reader.read_jobs` function.
 The read instance is a list of `Definitions.Graph` instances.
 A `Graph` class provides required information and operation on a set of `Task` instances (implemented in the same file).

 I have generated several scientific workflows (SIPHT, CyberShake, LIGO, Montage, and Epigenomics) using Pegasus, and stored them in a straightforward (but not standard) text format.
-I have also developed a minimal javascript tool to visualize those workflows.
-I'll add that to the project soon.
+I have also developed a javascript tool to visualize those workflows [here](https://ralthor.github.io/wf2dot.html).

 ## Resources
 `Resources` class is implemented in `Definitions` folder.
 It provides the behavior we expect from the resources on a computing cluster.
 Since the proposed method is designed for computing clouds, where cost of the resources is important, `Resources` class is inherited by `CostAwareResources` class, considering the costs of the resources.
 Resource classes are responsible for assigning, querying, scheduling (on specific resource), showing, and saving the resources.